 top of page

-Even when captured on a seemingly cheerful, sunny day there is a wistfulness, a sense of loss that permeates each of the portraits.
-Looming beneath the surface of once bankrolled stage sets is the fearsome tug of more than just material bankruptcies.
+Even when captured on a seemingly cheerful, sunny day, there is a wistfulness, a sense of loss that permeates each of the portraits.
+The fearsome tug of more than just material bankruptcies lies beneath the surface of once-bankrolled stage sets.
 Projected slightly in front of the chromatically tinged sheen of photographic paper are feint shreds of the same medium casting shadows on what is somehow already a shadow, or foreshadow, of its former self.

-In a sense the nascent dimensionality of Kim’s photo-collaged images — the tectonics which render them both image and construct — expands Roland Barthes’s notions of the deathly capacity of the photographer’s click, claiming for photography a territory in the world of objects — particularly those of funerary monuments, or death masks.
-On their trembling surfaces moods swing from the celebratory to the macabre.
-The more frenzied and dense the scissor-cut, hand-placed line-work the more palpably we sense a violently shredded landscape hovering against an indifferent, perhaps oblivious horizon.
-Vigorously cutting and pasting after the click, Kim relentlessly renders places to their bones, makes papery funeral pyres from the remains and fixes our gaze somewhere between remembrance and hope.
+In a sense, the nascent dimensionality of Kim’s photo-collaged images — the tectonics that renders them both image and construct — expands Roland Barthes’s notions of the deathly capacity of the photographer’s click, claiming for photography a territory in the world of objects — particularly those of funerary monuments, or death masks.
+On their trembling surfaces, moods swing from the celebratory to the macabre.
+The more frenzied and dense the scissor-cut, hand-placed line-work, the more palpably we sense a violently shredded landscape hovering against an indifferent, perhaps oblivious horizon.
+Vigorously cutting and pasting after the click, Kim relentlessly renders places to their bones, makes papery funeral pyres from the remains, and fixes our gaze between remembrance and hope.

 Simultaneously, among the cuts we sense the projective force of lineal arrays; and with them not the final gasp but the first breath of an after-life, of different horizons and alternative futures.
 Energy pulsates throughout the delicate assemblages, and the overlain drawing-like network reorients our thinking much in the way that architectural drawings do; and particularly those of a speculative nature.
 Unlike conventional architectural drawings (documents and instructions to be translated to buildings with finite material limits) Kim’s wire-frame build-ups suspend dimension, duration and state.
 In so doing they scramble the constitutions of both architectural drawings and models; and act as conceptual constructs.

 Because these intensely delineated transfigurations of context possess the paper-thinnest of thicknesses they also operate as architectural models, or bas-reliefs.
-By slightly displacing the orthographically inclined lines that trace their contexts, paraline projection, particularly of the oblique disposition, creates the illusion of three-dimensionality.
+By slightly displacing the orthographically inclined lines that trace their contexts, paraline projection creates the illusion of three-dimensionality, particularly of the oblique disposition.
 Drawing and model touch one another with the logic of the former dictating the terms.
 The effects of Kim’s meticulous labor is mesmerizing; and so these overdrawn accounts of metropolitan sites infinitely replenish our imagination.
 Gaps, offsets and upsets between clicks, cuts and scores construct imaginary realms that defy foreclosure.
 In drawing by other means Kim produces fluctuating frameworks that echo the thoughts of the late architectural theorist Ignasi de Solà-Morales.
 Hers are constructs that are neither “a ground, keeping faith with certain images”, nor an invocation of a mythically strong topography or an “archeological memory.”
 Instead Kim’s photo-collages record “a conjectural foundation, a ritual of and in time, capable of fixing a point of particular intensity in the universal chaos of our metropolitan civilization.”